-A very well treated wastewater in terms of bacteriological quality but with a significant phytoplankton component (turbid, dark green) was being discharged to the small stream at an estimated rate of 2 litres/sec at the time of the survey during relatively dry weather.
-No visual impact or significant effects on the bacteriological quality of the seawater were indicated at the sites either side of the stream mouth where faecal coliform bacteria numbers were well within the recreational shellfish-gathering guidelines in terms of the median seasonal faecal coliform value (14 per 100mls) and within the 10% guideline value (43 per 100 mls) at both sites.
+A very well treated wastewater in terms of bacteriological quality and with a minor phytoplankton component (relatively clear, pale green) was being discharged to the small stream at an estimated rate of 15 L/s at the time of the survey following some wet weather.
+No visual impact or significant effects on the bacteriological quality of the seawater were indicated at the sites either side of the stream mouth where faecal coliform bacteria numbers were within the recreational shellfish-gathering guidelines in terms of the 10% guideline value (43 per 100 ml) at both sites but outside the median seasonal faecal coliform value (14 per 100 ml) at one site (SEA904074).